brian14708/wh-briefings/presidential-actions/2022-02/2022-02-28-a-proclamation-on-american-red-cross-month-2022.md

 modified_time: 2022-02-28 13:17:33-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2022/02/28/a-proclamation-on-american-red-cross-month-2022/
 published_time: 2022-02-28 13:17:32-05:00
-title: A Proclamation on American Red Cross Month, 2022
+title: "A Proclamation on American Red Cross Month,\_2022"
 ---

 Throughout our history, Americans have always stepped up for each other